amitxv/PC-Tuning/docs/research.md

     <summary>Read More</summary>
     <br>

     Out of the box, Windows uses 0x2 (2 decimal) which (in terms of foreground boosting) means that the threads of foreground processes get three times as much processor time than the threads of background processes each time they are scheduled for the processor.
-While this is theoretically desirable when playing a game for example, we need to pause for a moment and think about the potential damage this may be doing.
+While this is theoretically desirable when running your real-time application, we need to pause for a moment and think about the potential damage this may be doing.

     We can view the QuantumReset value in a local kernel debugger such as [WinDbg](https://docs.microsoft.com/en-us/windows-hardware/drivers/debugger/debugger-download-tools) in real-time to check what a process's share of the total quantum is.